react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 React DnD exposes this state to your components via a few tiny wrappers over the internal state storage called the *monitors*. **The monitors let you update the props of your components in response to the drag and drop state changes.**

 For each component that needs to track the drag and drop state, you can define a *collecting function* that retrieves the relevant bits of it from the monitors.
-React DnD then takes care of timely calling your collecting function and injecting the result into your components' props.
+React DnD then takes care of timely calling your collecting function and merging its return value into your components' props.

 Let's say you want to highlight the Chess cells when a piece is being dragged.
 A collecting function for the `Cell` component might look like this: